 Jubilee Lake Nature Reserve

 CORONAVIRUS: Jubilee Lake Nature Reserve is open at present to residents for exercise/walk the dog.
-The Town Council would strongly encourage visitors to observe Government Guidelines on social distancing.
+The Town Council would strongly encourage visitors to observe guidance on social distancing.
 PLEASE NOTE: The Council has put into place a one way system around the lake to encourage social distancing and help prevent the spread of the virus.

 19 July 2021 – Fishing with a season ticket is permitted and verified daily.
 From Monday 17th May 2021 the Angling Club started issuing day tickets and are selling new licenses from June.
 When visiting, please follow UK latest guidance.
 The play park remains open, as well as the public toilets.
 Jubilee Lake Tea Rooms are still continuing with their takeaway service, but outside seating is now provided.
 They are open Wednesdays to Sundays during term time and usually 7 days a week during school holidays, weather depending.
 Please check their Facebook page regularly for the latest updates.

 The grounds maintenance team continue to work, we kindly ask residents to respect staff whilst they work in the park and observe social distancing.